Tree-Embedded Bayesian Factor Models for Multidimensional Categorical Distributions: Introduction

 Another advantage of employing a tree-based decomposition is that the framework extends naturally to multidimensional settings, as also demonstrated in analyses based on the P\'olya tree process \citep{wong2010optional, awaya2024hidden}.
 Given a tree-partition structure, multidimensional distributions can be represented through essentially the same recursive construction used for univariate distributions (an example of such a tree is illustrated in Figure~\ref{fig: christmas tree}).
-This property is particularly useful in social science applications, where datasets often involve multiple variables, such as population data with joint age--gender compositions or survey data consisting of multiple questionnaire items.
+This property allows us to describe both univariate and multivariate models in a unified framework.
+Most importantly, these models can be estimated with the same MCMC algorithm.
+As our proposed model consists of conditionally independent node parameters with the likelihood described in the logistic form, the resulting posterior admits an efficient Gibbs sampler using the \Polya Gamma augmentation \citep{polson2013bayesian}.
+This advantage makes the model applicable in a variety of inferential tasks including social science applications, where datasets often involve multiple variables, such as population data with joint age--gender compositions or survey data consisting of multiple questionnaire items.

+We note that the existence of an efficient Gibbs sampler is a main advantage of the logistic tree transformation, as opposed to other types of transformation to map distributions into Euclidean space.
+For example, several types of transformations have been proposed in the context of compositional data analysis \citep[see, e.g.,][]{aitchison1982statistical, egozcue2003isometric, silverman2017phylogenetic}.
+However, as discussed in \cite{wang2026tree}, constructing simple and efficient MCMC samplers under such transformations is less straightforward.